 One of the cornerstones to marketing is that people buy with their eyes, and your brand–aka the visual manifestation of your company–is what sets you apart.

 Your visual branding helps to accelerate the know/like/trust factor with your customer.
-They land on your website or see some of your marketing, and because of its polished nature and overall experience, they want to know more.
+The couple who wants to hire someone like you lands on your website or sees some of your marketing, and because of its polished nature and overall experience, they want to know more.

 You have a matter of seconds to capture someone's attention (sometimes, it's a faction of that number!).
 How will you capture the attention of your ideal clients with your marketing and branding?

-WORK ON YOUR BIZ MORE THAN IN YOUR BIZ
+WORK ON YOUR WEDDING PLANNING BIZ MORE THAN IN YOUR BIZ

 I want you to work more ON your business than IN your business.
 Aka, consider yourself a business owner above all other roles that you might have in your business.